 A man harvests coffee in the Santa Clara district in Rio de Janeiro state, Brazil.
 The country faces a 50% tariff on exports to the United States.

 America imports more than 99% of its coffee, in response to the National Coffee Association.
-Most of it comes from Brazil — 30.7% of US coffee imports based mostly on internet weight, in response to the UN Comtrade Database — Colombia (18.3%) and Vietnam (6.6%).
+Most of it comes from Brazil — 30.7% of US coffee imports based mostly on web weight, in response to the UN Comtrade Database — Colombia (18.3%) and Vietnam (6.6%).

 A man harvests coffee in the Santa Clara district in Rio de Janeiro state, Brazil.
 The country faces a 50% tariff on exports to the United States.